Circle The Term That Does Not Belong Anatomy

 • Outlier example: Cartilage (it is a subtype of connective tissue, not a primary tissue category itself)

 When you encounter these groupings, pause to identify the classification level.
-That's why is the question testing broad categories, specific subdivisions, or functional relationships?
-Recognizing the level of organization will instantly clarify which term stands apart Surprisingly effective..
+In practice, is the question testing broad categories, specific subdivisions, or functional relationships?
+Recognizing the level of organization will instantly clarify which term stands apart Small thing, real impact.
+That alone is useful..

 FAQ: Mastering Anatomy Terminology